 McRoskey Mattress Company’s mission is to support the well-being of its customers through life-changing sleep.

 Founded in 1899, McRoskey Mattress Company designs and manufactures premium mattresses and box springs in San Francisco.
-With a dedication to quality, every McRoskey product is created by craftspeople using time-tested construction techniques passed down through five generations of family ownership.
+With a dedication to quality, every McRoskey product is created by craftspeople using time-tested construction techniques passed down through three generations of family ownership.

 McRoskey Mattress Company Opens in 1899

 In the late 1800’s, the McRoskey brothers, Edward and Leonard, moved from Chicago to San Francisco to sell mattress manufacturing equipment.
 They arrived in the middle of a nationwide economic shock and discovered that there weren’t many mattress manufacturers in the area, and decided to set up shop making mattresses themselves.

 They established McRoskey Mattress Company in 1899, with a small factory in a rented space on Sutter Street.
 They moved to a showroom and factory on Harrison Street sometime before the Great San Francisco Earthquake and Fire of 1906.
 Because the neighborhood was spared the inferno’s flames, the disaster ended up being good for business, as many San Franciscans needed to replace their incinerated beds.
 According to family lore, the lines were around the corner for several months after the earthquake at the Harrison Street location.